The Barranco of art: Lima’s trendiest district oozes inspiration

 Art galleries in Barranco: emerging local talent

 There’s nothing like visiting the independent art galleries in this Lima neighbourhood to discover its essence.
-Many are in former 20th-century mansions, including Yvonne Sanguineti, which features temporary exhibitions by local artists, while other, more contemporary ones, are located in business premises.
+Many are in former 20th-century mansions, including Jade Rivera Museum, open by the artist to bring his magic realism style works together, while other, more contemporary ones, are located in business premises.
 Visit 80m2 Livia Benavides and Wu Gallery, which showcase young talent.

 Classes and workshops for all audiences